gaoding-inc/v-model/README.md

 [![build status](https://img.shields.io/travis/laoshu133/v-model.svg?style=flat-square)](https://travis-ci.org/laoshu133/v-model)

-V-Model is a model plugin for Vue.js, like ng-resource. based on based on axios, path-to-regexp, and bluebird.
+V-Model is a model plugin for Vue.js, like ng-resource. based on axios, path-to-regexp, and bluebird.

 The V-Model provides interaction support with RESTful services, can work with Vue.js 1.x and 2.x.